jonathangraham/jonathangraham.github.io/_posts/TBD-Clojure functions.md

 This test fails, because we get a lazy sequence of vectors by calling ```(my-map f c1 c2)```, and this then becomes ```c1``` for the next iteration, resulting in a multi-dimensional vector.
 So, how do we solve this?

 What we want is to convert the input collections to a single sequence, where the first item is a collection of all the first elements, the second item is a collection of all the second elements, etc. If we have this collection of reordered collections we can just map the result of applying the function to each collection in turn.
-We can create a single collection by adding the first collection, ```c1```, to the other collections, ```colls``` (```(cons c1 coll)```).
-Let's pass this concatenated collection to a function named reorder.
+We can create a single collection by adding the first collection, ```c1```, to the other collections, ```colls```.
+Let's then pass this concatenated collection to a function named reorder.

-We need ```reorder``` to take the first item from each collection and map it to a new collection, and add this to all the other reordered collections until one of the collections is empty.
+We need ```reorder``` to take the first item from each collection and map it to a new collection, and add this to all the other reordered collections to come until one of the collections is empty.
 If we put this all together we get:

 <pre><code>(declare my-map)